-Although bus and train travel is popular, making a journey on a bus, coach or train that offers limited opportunities to move around is not a great recipe for a relaxing travel experience.
-Even an hour in a cramped seat can leave you feeling uncomfortable and — more often than not — tired, dehydrated, stiff and sore.
+Although popular modes of transport, making a journey on a bus, coach or train offers limited opportunities to move around is not a great recipe for a relaxing travel experience.
+Even an hour in a cramped seat can leave you feeling uncomfortable and - more often than not - tired, dehydrated, stiff and sore.

 - Nutrition: You’re likely to be pretty static for much of your journey, so avoid eating large, heavy meals that will leave you feeling bloated and uncomfortable in your seat.
 Instead, eat a light, low-fat meal containing both protein and complex carbohydrate - such as tuna and pasta - which will give you sustained energy throughout your journey.

 - Hydration: Air-conditioned coaches can significantly dehydrate you, so it is important to be well hydrated before you set off.
 Avoid alcohol and caffeinated drinks such as tea, coffee and cola, and consume natural fluids such as water or fruit juice instead.

 - Clothing: Whatever the length of your trip, you’ll want to be comfortable - so wear light, loose-fitting clothing and avoid garments such as tight jeans.
 Several hours confined in a small coach seat can leave you feeling stiff, so try to choose clothes that allow you to relax and stretch out wherever possible.

 - Sleep: Ideally you should try to get some rest before your journey, because you may not have much opportunity to sleep.
 There may be a number of distractions during your journey which will keep you awake - so it’s best to get some rest before you set off.